-ease return this form completed and signed no later than June 15, 2009 to Darby Wiggi raduate Program Assistant. ns,
+ease return this form completed and signed no later than to Darby Wiggins, Graduate rogram Assistant.

 udent:

-mester and Year of Evaluation:
+emester and Year of Evaluation:

-lvisor:
+dvisor:

 Mark the box that corresponds with the faculty evaluation of the student in the given area.

 Does Not Meet Making Progress Meets NA Expectations Toward Expectations Expectations Course Work All Courses Is on track to receive B or better in courses Prepares adequately for class (e.g., completes readings) Completes assignments on time (e.g., papers, projects, reports) Interacts with instructors and peers in a professional and respectful manner Demonstrates ethical behavior in clinical and classroom settings (e.g., confidentiality) Provides adequate attention to detail (e.g., accurate test scoring and reporting) Seeks supervision, consultation, and feedback when needed Is receptive to supervision and feedback